Introduction

 - Uneven coverage

-- Health risks due to changes in chemical composition
+- Health hazards due to altered chemical properties

 The Lifespan of Spray Paint: Factors and Determinants